evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

 ## Base Styles

-Include an `app.css` file in your project root directory to customize the base styles of your project.
+Include an `app.css` file in your project root directory to customize the base styles of your app.

 _The recommended approach is to copy and edit the default css file from `[my-project]/.evidence/template/src/app.css`, also found in the [Evidence Github repo](https://github.com/evidence-dev/evidence/blob/main/sites/example-project/src/app.css)._

 ### What can be customized with app.css?

-You can customize the default styles (font, size, color etc) of most HTML elements, by adjusting the default css for the project, e.g.
+You can customize the default styles (font, size, color etc) of most HTML elements, by adjusting the default css for the app, e.g.

 - Headers
 - Body text